 Location: Anywhere but most common on the footpad.

 Treatment: If the horns are not causing discomfort, the veterinarian may suggest a wait and see approach.
 If they are causing pain, they can be surgical removal will be necessary, ensuring the base is removed to prevent re-growth.

 Tiny parasitic mites which live in vegetation and cats become infected when roaming an infested area.
 Chiggers pierce the skin and inject saliva, which contains digestive enzymes to break down the skin layers.
 They feed on the blood serum (the clear, watery part of the blood).

 Symptoms: Intense itching and bumps develop at the site of the bite.

 Location: Most often the feet and legs

 Treatment: Infection is usually self-limiting, and in most cases no treatment is necessary.
-In some cases, your veterinarian may prescribe a suitable anti-parasitic medication to kill the parasite.
+In some cases, your veterinarian may prescribe anti-parasitic medication to kill the parasite.

 Contact dermatitis is caused by contact with an allergen (allergy-causing agent) or an irritant.
 This could be plants, chemicals, shampoos etc.